Photon-HDF5/photon-hdf5/docs/phdata.rst

 ----------------

-The **provenance/** group contains info about the original file that has been converted to Photon-HDF5 file.
-This group is optionla but reccomended.
+The **provenance/** group contains info about the original file that has been converted into a Photon-HDF5 file.
+This group is optional but reccomended.

 - **author**: (string)
 - **affiliation**: (string)